vectranetworks/duo_context/README.md

 # Vectra Duo Context
 This is meant to provide Duo Security context to accounts within the Vectra UI based on Duo authentication logs.
+This script **only runs once**.
+To make this script run continuously, configure something like `cron` for **Linux** or `task scheduler` for **Windows** to initiate the script processing.

 ## Requirements
 - Python 3.10+